EthanGunter/Altargene/Stories/The Artisan/Overview.md

 - *You don't always need to be happy*.
 Some of the most human (read relatable) emotions aren't happy.
 - Loss isn't the end of the world.
 Sacrificing yourself to keep things the way they are might very well be.
 	- Altus smashing all his artifacts and Siel thinking she's lost all the secret knowledge she sought, paralleled by Jaeson encountering Grandfather in a terribly critical state; perhaps unclear to the reader if he is actually still alive at all.
-	- *This should be a lessoned learned after the 3rd-law-rhythm is well established, as the shock of Grandfather's worsening condition will lead people to assume he is definitely going to die*
+	- *This should be a lesson learned after the 3rd-law-rhythm is well established, as the shock of Grandfather's worsening condition will lead people to assume he is definitely going to die*
 - "If you have nothing nice to say, don’t say anything at all."
-Mostly expressed in Altus' willingness to call Siel's work terrible, and Jaeson's mentor's sweet tongue
+Mostly expressed in Altus' willingness to call Siel's work terrible, and Calus' sweet tongue
 - Don't aim for perfection
-	- Jaeson makes a plan to impress his mentor, and spends a long time working out every detail.
+	- Jaeson makes a plan to impress Calus, and spends a long time working out every detail.
 When things don't go his way, he doesn't know how to adapt, and the whole thing falls apart.
 - Words don't hurt - a lesson for Altus on his journey to reconnect with society?
 "There's a lot of power in a name"
 - Being alone is not lonely.
 "How do you think I learned all of this?
 I could never find myself with so many voices speaking nonsense in my ear.
 I find myself to be quite good company you know"
-	- Jaeson's Mentor is nothing on his own, and when Jaeson begins to talk with the other couriers, Mentor's power begins to slip
+	- Jaeson's Mentor is nothing on his own, and when Jaeson begins to talk with the other couriers, Calus' power begins to slip
 - Don't put others before yourself.
 You cannot serve others until you are full, and if you are full, you can't help but to spill into other's lives.
 - Don't think everyone has it all figured out.
 	- When Jaeson discovers the shortcoming of his mentor, his revolutionary spark is fanned, and he begins to realize that he, in his ignorant and unprepared state, has the same potential to cause change.